Daniel-Montet/my-web/README.md

-My personal website, made with Next.js and a ghost backend.
+My personal website, made with Next.js and a Ghost CMS powered backend.

 ## Getting Started